LuaCreationist/BoneMan/README.md

 Finding the most optimal places to check for strong players near and implementing them into the interruptions would keep the bot safe from PKing.

+## Data

+The statistics I have collected are currently very limited, as the bots been through some updates and I have not had 20 hours to set aside.

+That being said, this data will give you an expectation when using the bot.

+The bot should walk to and from the Grand Exchange in around 4 minutes average.

+The bot should finish collecting a full inventory between 70-105 minutes.

+Each inventory of bones should be worth 7-8.8k GP.

+And across all testing (Though limited) The bot has not died.
+Though it is very obvious it would eventually if run long enough.